erjank/teaching/biblio.md

 *A brief exploration of why MOOCs haven't lived up to claims made for them five years ago.*

 <a id="urbach-checklists">[Urbach2014]</a>
-David R. Urbach, Anand Govindarajan, Refik Saskin, Andrew S. Wilton, and Nancy N. Baxte:
+David R. Urbach, Anand Govindarajan, Refik Saskin, Andrew S. Wilton, and Nancy N. Baxter:
 "Introduction of Surgical Safety Checklists in Ontario, Canada."
 *New England Journal of Medicine*,
 370(11),